-As a result of the purchase of the preferred units, pursuant to the terms of the tax receivable agreement we have entered into with certain H&F holders, we expect to incur payment obligations to such H&F holders of approximately \$87.2 million in the aggregate (assuming no changes in the relevant tax law and that we earn sufficient taxable income to realize the full tax benefits generated by the purchase) over the 15-year period from the date of this offering based on an assumed offering price of \$53.70 per share of our Class A common stock (the last reported sale price for our Class A common stock on October 10, 2013).
+As a result of the purchase of the preferred units, pursuant to the terms of the tax receivable agreement we have entered into with certain H&F holders, we expect to incur payment obligations to such H&F holders of approximately \$90.6 million in the aggregate (assuming no changes in the relevant tax law and that we earn sufficient taxable income to realize the full tax benefits generated by the purchase) over the 15-year period from the date of this offering based on the public offering price of \$56.00 per share of our Class A common stock.
 These payment obligations will be in addition to amounts we are already obligated to pay pursuant to the tax receivable agreements and other amounts we expect to be payable pursuant to such agreements in the future.
 Our purchase of shares of convertible preferred stock will not create any payment obligations under the tax receivable agreements.
 See "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Tax Consequences-Tax Receivable Agreements".